 As for the beach, it’s manned by lifeguards with the opportunity for shore fishing outside of the swim area.

 John D. MacArthur Beach State Park

 In North Palm Beach, John D. MacArthur Beach State Park is a haven for adventurers.
-Featuring a pristine beach, maritime hammock, a nature center, and more, the park is one of West Palm Beach’s must-see attractions.
+With a pristine beach, maritime hammock, a nature center, and more, visiting the park is one of the most popular things to do in West Palm Beach.
 You’ll have your work cut out trying to do everything in a single day.
 Luckily, it’s only a ten-minute drive away.

 The park opens daily from 8 am until sundown.
 There’s also a $5 entry fee for each vehicle holding up to eight guests.
 Once you’ve made your way in, you’ll be met not only with all those shore-based activities but also with plenty of water-based fun.

 If you haven’t yet gotten your Palm County beach fix, you can set up shop on the 1.6-mile beach that’s as tranquil as any in Florida.
 If you’re looking for something more adventurous, put on your hiking shoes and complete the three nature trails through the state park’s various ecosystems and spot rare flora, birds, and turtles.

 Why not rent a kayak on Singer Island, explore the park’s lagoon, and make your way around the uninhabited Munyon Island.

 Blue Heron Bridge